atos-tools/atos-utils/doc/tutorial.rst

 .. image:: images/graph-sha1-first.png
    :alt: Results space after a first level exploration

-The best configuration is the point on the top right of the figure which is best in both code size and performance dimensions.
-It gives a speedup of 53.33% with a code size reduction of 15.52% compared to the reference build.
+The best configuration for performance is the red point on the top left of the figure which gives a 25.87% speedup, though increasing code size by 14.92%.
+The best configuration for size is the red point on the right of the figure and gives both improvements in performance (16.43% speedup) and size (14.92% reduction).

-In the example exploration above, the best performance and best size configurations are the same.
-This is infrequent and fortunately it simplifies the choice of the preferred configuration.
-To help this choice, the atos-graph tool displays a frontier in red where all best points are highlighted such that manual selection is simplified.
+In order to help the choice of a prefered configuration, the atos-graph tool displays a frontier in red where all best points are highlighted such that manual selection is simplified.